1. Coin mintages

 Clarification of terminology can be found in The Perth Mint’s Glossary of Terms.

-The Perth Mint reserves the right to amend this policy in the future.
-Amendments will be published on The Perth Mint’s website and blog.
+The Perth Mint reserves the right to amend this policy at any time in the future.
+Amendments will be published on The Perth Mint’s website.

 Glossary of Terms